knpuniversity/javascript/knpu/ep2-es6/var-let-scope.md

-# var vs let: Scope!
+# var Versus let: Scope!

 When you look at ES2015 code, one thing tends to jump out immediately: suddenly instead of seeing `var` everywhere... you see something called `let`!
 In our JS